 - Everyday snoring.
 If they tend to sleep on their back and snore fairly loudly, a product targeting the back of the throat can help.
 Get them to try Throat Spray or Oral Strips.

 - Loud snoring/obstructive sleep apnoea (OSA).
-If your partner snores very loudly, or if they suffer from OSA, an Oral Device or LabFit could be the best option.
+If your partner snores very loudly, or if they suffer from OSA, an Oral Device could be the best option.
 If you suspect they have OSA, you should encourage them to visit their doctor as soon as possible for treatment advice.

 Not sure what type of snorer your partner is?